developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templates/auto/index.md

 productversion: '1.1'
 ---
 ##Overview
-Automotive Templates have been created to serve THIS, THAT and the OTHER segment.
-All Templates can be found on the `/Public/templates` folder of the [Template Builder web site](http://simulscan.zebra.com). **Zebra assumes no responsibility for Templates**.
+Automotive Templates have been created to serve specific industry segments.
+All Templates can be found in the `/Public/templates` folder of the [Template Builder web site](http://simulscan.zebra.com).

 -----